iiasa/message-ix-models/doc/project/geidco.rst

 Introduction
 ------------
-The GEDICO IV project aims to design and develop two contrasting scenarios: a Business-as-Usual (BAU) scenario and the Global Energy Interconnection (GEI) 1.5°C scenario.
+The GEIDCO IV project aims to design and develop two contrasting scenarios: a Business-as-Usual (BAU) scenario and the Global Energy Interconnection (GEI) 1.5°C scenario.
 Under the GEI 1.5°C scenario, the project analyzes global and regional pathways toward carbon peaking and carbon neutrality.
 This includes a detailed assessment of energy demand across regions, sub-sectors, and energy types, with a particular focus on end-use sectors such as industry, transport, and buildings.